Page 1: Biography

-This biography, written by Shaun Barnett, first published online in 2010.
+This biography, written by Shaun Barnett, was first published in the Dictionary of New Zealand Biography in 2010.

 On 29 May 1953 New Zealander Edmund Hillary and Nepali Tenzing Norgay, as part of a British team, reached the 8,848-metre summit of Mt Everest, the world’s highest mountain.
 This was the culmination of 12 serious attempts since 1921, including nine British expeditions.
 It coincided with the coronation of Queen Elizabeth II, adding to the media attention generated by the royal event.